 The existence of numerous impactful and innovative solutions which successfully address the water scarcity challenge is evident.
 The challenge is now to gain wide recognition of their benefits by governments and businesses.
 By taking forward these Solutions to governmental and corporate decision-makers, we can deliver clean, profitable options for sustainable water use and management across the world.
 This World Water Day, let’s recognise the value that the Solar Impulse Foundation’s labelled Solutions can play in advancing action on climate change, water scarcity and other environmental issues to facilitate a transition to a sustainable future.

-A scale inhibitor made from plants, to replace the harmful petroleum-based and mined substances used in industrial water treatment
+A scale inhibitor made from plants, replacing petroleum-based substances in industrial water treatment

 A bio-based filter for the cleanup of water containing heavy metals and phytosanitary pollutants